-An avid outdoorsman, Doug has chronicled some of his adventures on KCBS, including climbing expeditions on Everest and Kilimanjaro, and bike rides across California, Alaska, Texas and Vietnam for AIDS and cancer charities.
+An avid outdoorsman, Doug chronicled some of his adventures on KCBS, including climbing expeditions on Everest and Kilimanjaro, and bike rides across California, Alaska, Texas and Vietnam for AIDS and cancer charities.

 In a career packed with memorable moments, Doug says the two that stand out most are when the Dalai Lama taught him about the impermanence of all things (in 1989, just before the deadly Loma Prieta earthquake, which Doug narrowly survived but which killed his former housemate), and when he caught and saved Mother Teresa when she fell down some stairs at her AIDS hospice in San Francisco, for which she gave him a medal.